jiornojiovanni/cclauncher/README.md

 - Download of the last build (tiles or curses)
 - Extraction
 - Barebones cli
-- Download of a specific version.
+- Download of a specific version
 - Show changelog
 - Updates
 - Backups

 #### TODO:
 - Fix this mess
+- Tileset backup

+## Tileset are not backupped right now, be careful.
 ## This is not currently usable for daily use!
 Stick to your package managers or manual downloads for now.

-###### This is probably bad Go code, feel free to help me correcting it :D !